-If you have a Living Will or a Durable Power of Attorney, you should share it with your family and bring a copy with you.
+If you have a living will or a durable power of attorney, you should share it with your family and bring a copy with you.
 These documents can help to ensure that your wishes regarding the use of certain treatments will be followed even if you are unable to communicate or make decisions due to illness, disease or accident.
-For more information about these types of Advance Directives, talk with your attorney or call the Social Services department at (708) 450-4989.
+For more information about these types of advance directives, talk with your attorney or call the Social Work Services and Care Management department at 708-538-4730.

-Also bring with you to the hospital: dentures, eyeglasses, a robe, non-skid slippers and a list of medications you are currently taking.
+Also bring with you to the hospital a list of medications you are currently taking.

-Q: What should I NOT bring when I come to register as a patient?
+What should I NOT bring when I come for surgery or to be admitted as a patient?

 Do not bring any medications (unless instructed by your doctor), jewelry, credit cards, purse or wallet, personal televisions, electric radios or hair dryers.
 If you should happen to bring any valuables with you, Gottlieb has a secure place where they can be stored during your stay.